Apple iPad 5th Generation 128GB WiFi - Digital Trends | Digital Trends

 Not ready for newest generation iPad?
-You can still upgrade to the 5th generation.
+You can still upgrade to the 5th generation and save while you do!

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.